edwardhorsey/ffmpeg-scripts/README.md

-# ffmpeg-scripts
+# FFMPEG scripts

-A dump for FFMPEG commands I use day-to-day.
+A growing collection of commands that I use day-to-day.

+## Video
 ### MOV to MP4 (automatic settings)
 ```bash
 ffmpeg -i input.mov output.mp4